 Subject 1.
 Introduction PDF Download

 A derivative is a financial instrument that offers a return based on the return of some other underlying asset.
 In this sense, its return is derived from another instrument.
-A derivative contract has a limited life, with its payoff typically determined and/or made on the expiration date.
+These underlying assets can be equities (stocks), fixed income instruments (bonds), currencies, or commodities traded in cash or spot markets at cash or spot prices.

 Learning Outcome Statementsa. define a derivative and distinguish between exchange-traded and over-the-counter derivatives;